coderczp/libuv-java-1/README.md

 Supported Java Versions
 -----------------------

-Oracle & OpenJDK Java 8, 11.
+Oracle & OpenJDK Java 8, 11 & GraalVM Substrate VM (native-image).

 Both the JRE and the JDK are suitable for use with this library.